CasparKielwein/Aaargh/Brainstorming.md

 Power-Points spent to perform a ritual cannot be regained while the ritual is in effect.

 ## Trigger events
-These can be used for disciplines and regaining power points.
+These can be used for disciplines and regaining Power-Points.

 ### Very Common (expected at least once per turn)
 * Attack an enemy (you / ally)